LazaUK/SemanticKernel-RampUp-Notebooks/README.md

 This repo contains Jupyter notebooks to assist you with the ramp-up learning process.
 These notebooks cover topics and Python code based on the official Semantic Kernel documentation site [here](https://learn.microsoft.com/en-us/semantic-kernel/overview/).

 ___
-🎧 Listen to the audio podcast, "Image Makeovers with GPT-image-1: Behind the Code", where we explore the content of this notebook in a beginner-friendly way.
-You can find it [here](https://youtu.be/heyLTbfDo6k).
+🎧 A series of **_audio podcasts_** will be also published [here](https://www.youtube.com/playlist?list=PLcAssiH4f14tVZIQtyl18fBwuBfKcnbH3) to review the content of the provided Jupyter notebooks.
 ___

 > [!WARNING]